nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Delete Seller Command Sequence Diagram](images/deleteCommandDiagram/deleteSellerCommandSequenceDiagram.png)

+ ##### Design Considerations

+  Due to time constraint we decided to forgo certain attributes and features which would have distinctly separated `Bidder` and `Seller` better (such as winning `bidder`).
+The implementation was designed with future extensions in mind.
+  This consideration applies to all `Commands` pertaining to `Bidder` and `Seller`, not just `Delete`.

+ 1. Alternative 1 (current choice): Having `DeleteBidderCommand` and `DeleteSellerCommand` extends from `Command` rather than a common command such as `DeleteClientCommand`.

+    - Pros:
+        - Less coupling if an extension is required in the future
+        - Less refactoring was required from original implementation of AB3

+    - Cons:
+        - Arguably less of an OOP design
+        - Unable to exploit polymorphism even though both `Bidder` and `Seller` have a degree of similarity between both
+        - Increases code complexity in `AddressBookParser`

 { end of Delete section written by: Kor Ming Soon }
 ##### 5.3 Delete Property Command
 ![Delete Property Command Sequence Diagram](images/deleteCommandDiagram/deletePropertyCommandSequenceDiagram.png)